-Courts have recognized the probative value of data from social media in a growing number of cases.
+Courts have recognized the probative value of data from online consumer posts in a growing number of cases.
 We specialize in generating custom reports that can be relied on by experts offering either affirmative or rebuttal opinions in intellectual property and deceptive advertising matters as well as other types of commercial litigation.
-We generate custom reports on:

-Courts are listening to what consumers are saying in social media
+Courts are listening to what consumers are saying online

 Our assignments on behalf of either plaintiffs or defendants may include:

 Are consumers confused by the alleged infringement?
 To what extent?

 Do consumers try to “pass off” products with the junior mark in the post-purchase environment?
 Are they successful?

 Do consumers draw mistaken associations between the senior and junior mark?
 How strong is the senior mark?